Basketball Drill - Take The Charge Defensive Drill

-This is a defensive drill that teaches players how to take the charge under the basket.
+This defensive drill teaches players how to take the charge.

 Setup: